 front and rear are obligatory for all passengers.

-are available from police, garages and tobacconists.
+police, garages and tobacconists.

 Blue Badge is recognised in all European countries